Quickstart

 2. Install the OpenAI SDK

-You don't need a new SDK — the official OpenAI client works as-is.
+You don't need a new client — the official OpenAI SDK works as-is.
 If you don't have it yet:

 pip install openai

 The only difference from a vanilla OpenAI setup is the base_url.
-Pick your language:
+We use nano-banana-2 here — a popular Google image model and a safe default.

 from openai import OpenAI